 Governed by a board of trustees, Endowment staff conduct grantmaking according to guidelines in Mr. Duke's original Indenture of Trust (pdf), a legal document that remains relevant and timely after more than 80 years.
 In November 2011, Trustees approved six Guiding Principles for our work.

-The Endowment has awarded nearly $3.6 billion in grants since its inception, including over $1.5 billion to Duke University.
+The Endowment has awarded more than $3.6 billion in grants since its inception, including over $1.5 billion to Duke University.
 With assets of $3.37 billion in 2016, the Endowment is one of the nation's largest 501(c)(3) private foundations.
 Today, almost 80 percent of our total spending goes to grantmaking.

 In addition to grantmaking work in four program areas, the Endowment shares its knowledge by publishing resources for grantees and other service organizations, including information about what we're learning from our work in various publications, reports and evaluations.
 We also operate a fellowship program to cultivate emerging leaders in philanthropy.